 While winter hats can keep us feeling warm and comfortable during the harsh cold weather, they aren’t great for your scalp.
-When you wear a winter hat, you create an environment around your head that can lead to dandruff.
+When you wear a winter hat, you create an environment around your head that can lead to dead skin cells and dandruff.
 Under your winter hat, it is warm and humid, which can allow dandruff to thrive.

 You shouldn’t ditch the winter hat though.
 First off, it’s important for you to regularly wash your winter hat (or wear an anti-microbial hat) to rid it of any dandruff causing buildup (excess oil, fungus, hair products, etc.).
-Furthermore, you can easily manage dandruff and maintain healthy looking hair with a dandruff shampoo formulated with Zinc Pyrithione to effectively and safely treat flaking, and hair care products like scalp and hair masks with naturally-derived ingredients such as coconut oil, tea tree oil, apple cider vinegar, and aloe vera that keep your scalp soothed and moisturized.
+Furthermore, you can easily manage dandruff and maintain healthy looking hair with a moisturizing antifungal dandruff shampoo formulated with Zinc Pyrithione to effectively and safely treat flaking, and hair care products like scalp and hair masks with naturally-derived ingredients such as coconut oil, tea tree oil, apple cider vinegar, and aloe vera that keep your scalp soothed and moisturized.
 Instead of resorting to home remedies like a DIY scalp scrub to treat your scalp issues, make sure you're looking for dermatologist-tested moisturizing shampoos and styling products to make sure your hair is getting the hydration it needs.

 The cold temperatures we experience in winter months can cause the air to be dry and damaging to your skin, and that includes your scalp.